 Respond to webhooks quickly

-After receiving a webhook, it's important to respond to the request with a
+After receiving a webhook using an HTTPS endpoint, it's important to respond to the request with a

 200 OK as quickly as possible.